epatyukova/goldilocks/docs/for-developers.md

 ### CGCNN Model

-The CGCNN (Crystal Graph Convolutional Neural Network) model is available but not currently used in production.
+CGCNN (Crystal Graph Convolutional Neural Network) model is used to predict metallicity featuers which are used as input for both ALIGNN and RF models.
+This CGCNN model was trained on Materials Project 'is_metal' dataset (version October 2025).

 ## Graph Construction